 Cambridge District Scout Archive

-Whilst the correspondents were all young men the age range varied from those under age waiting call to those who served in the first war; most fell between the ages of 18 – 40.
+Whilst the correspondents were all young men the age range varied from those under age waiting call-up to those who served in the first war; most fell between the ages of 18 – 40.
 The desire for female company is assumed in the writing of those correspondents already wed, it is little touched upon by those not yet courting.
-This is a public letter and remains well within the limits of polite conversation.
+The Evercirculars are public letters and remain well within the limits of polite conversation.

 Within the Narvik correspondence female company is only reported within socially accepted norms – a little light innuendo concerning opportunity rather than acts.
 The invitation from one Narvik member to another to visit a sister currently in Cairo is accepted as a social politeness to both guest and host as well as a kindness to a soldier far from home.